simple-orm/core/README.md

 yield user.save();
 ```

-This will resolve to `true` if successful or be rejected with the error (unless a `beforeSave` hook returns some other value).
+This will resolve to `true` if successful or be rejected with the error (unless a `beforeSave` hook aborts with some other value).

 #### remove()